ejm714/dsp/05a-python.md

 def all_caps_map(l):
     return map(lambda x: x.upper(), days)

 # Filter creates a list of elements for which a function returns true.
-This can be done with list comprehensions as well.
+This can be done with list comprehensions too.
 numbers = [1, 3, 5, 2, 6, 12]

 def odds_only_lc(l):